magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-connect-modbus-device.md

 ## Step 5.
 Check information from device

-Check data in your ThingsBoard instance.
+Check data in your IoT Hub instance.
-    - Go to the your ThingsBoard instance and login.
+    - Go to the your IoT Hub instance and login.
     - Go to the "Devices" tab.
 "TH_sensor" will be there.
     <br>
     ![](https://img.thingsboard.io/gateway/gateway-modbus-device-added.png)